nicoR64/ASE/Blatt1/code/Aufgabe 1/README.md

-# Game of Life Kata - README
+# Critical Path - README

-This project implements the exercise 3 of exercise sheet 1 in C++ and includes unit tests using **GoogleTest**.
+This project implements the exercise 1 of exercise sheet 1 in C++ and includes unit tests using **GoogleTest**.

 ## Prerequisites
 - C++ 17 compatible compiler